brooksRoley/slacktactoe/readme.md

 - Use the 'user.list' to make sure the person you challenge is indeed a user of the channel. https://api.slack.com/methods/users.list
 - Put the board into a database so the state persists across server shutdowns and restarts.
+- Refactor the mark route so as not to duplicate text code.